Debating CFB power rankings: Who's overrated and underrated?

 Which team is ranked too high?

 Andrea Adelson: Virginia Tech.
-Justin Fuente has done a terrific job in his first two years with the Hokies, but this season could be his most difficult yet considering the talent they have to replace: their top receiver plus four of their five leading tacklers.
+Justin Fuente has done a terrific job in his first two years with the Hokies, but this season could be his most difficult yet considering the talent they have to replace their top receiver, plus four of their five leading tacklers.
 Depth is a concern across much of the roster, leaving the Hokies with plenty of questions to answer before the opener against Florida State.

 Edward Aschoff: I'm torn between Auburn and Virginia Tech.
 While I don't think Auburn finishes in the top 10, I'm not sure Virginia Tech is a top-25 team this season.
 Those losses on defense are just going to be so hard to overcome.
 Only four defensive starters are back on an already young defense.
 Just looking at the schedule today, I can see four losses that would bounce the Hokies out of the top 25.